fixie/fixie/README.md

 ## Default Convention

-When using the default convention, a test class is any concrete class in your test assembly whose name ending in "Tests".
+When using the default convention, a test class is any concrete class in your test assembly whose name ends with "Tests".
 Within such a test class, a test case is any public instance void method.
 Additionally, test cases include public instance async methods returning `Task` or `Task<T>`.

 One instance of your test class is constructed for *each* test case.
 To perform setup steps before each test case executes, use the test class's default constructor.
 To perform cleanup steps after each test cases executes, implement `IDisposable` and place cleanup code within the `Dispose()` method.